Behold! All The Evidence That Clare Crawley & Dale Moss Are Still Together

 Clare Crawley has made it no secret that she wants to skip forward several weeks, give Dale Moss her final rose, and enjoy the Bachelorette love story she’s waited for all year.
 In the Nov.
-5 episode, she gets her wish: according to several previews, Clare opts to leave the show with Dale after just three and a half episodes.
-Thanks to The Bachelorette’s strict confidentiality contract, Clare has kept quiet about her relationship status, but there are a lot of signs that, at the least, Clare and Dale are still together.
-And there's one big clue that they're probably engaged.
+5 episode, she got her wish: Clare left the show with Dale after just three and a half episodes.
+Thanks to The Bachelorette’s strict confidentiality contract, Clare has kept quiet about her relationship status until now, and things can obviously change once couples leave the Bachelor bubble, but there are a lot of signs that Clare and Dale are still together.
+In fact, there's one big sign: Clare and Dale put everyone's worries to rest with a fleeting Instagram Live late Thursday night in which they cozied into frame together and confirmed that they are still together.

 Advertisement

+Early on in this season's fourth episode, we finally heard the words we’ve been waiting for — that Clare has “blown up The Bachelorette.”
+She said she wants to spend more time with Dale and, because it’s 2020 and anything goes, Chris Harrison sets them up on a one-on-one.
+What follows is an expedited Bachelorette season: at dinner, Clare tells Dale she loves him, and Dale tells her he’s falling in love, too.
+Cue the fantasy suite; cue another conversation with Chris Harrison.
+“Nothing compares to what I have with Dale, and I could most definitely, gladly spend the rest of my life with Dale,” she says in a confessional interview.
+She asked Chris Harrison what to do, and he told her the next step was a proposal.
+Okay!

+Luckily, Dale was willing to roll with the punches.
+“From the moment I stepped out of the limo, I knew this was special,” he said, before proposing (and then accepting Clare’s final rose for real).
+It’s been a long week — at this very moment, Donald Trump is throwing around false, unfounded allegations of voter fraud on Twitter like Bachelorette contestants throw around rose emojis — and in the midst of chaos, at least we got to watch one happy ending unfold on TV.

+But how has it worked out since then?
 Even though she hasn’t given a straight answer in any of her recent interviews, Clare has made it obvious that she’s happy with what she got out of the show — and, as she’s said more than once, she went on The Bachelorette to find love and only to find love.
 In a recent Zoom interview with Extra TV, former Bachelorette Rachel Lindsay asked Clare how Dale’s doing, and she just laughed.
 “You’ll have to ask Dale!” she said.
 “I can’t speak for anyone.”

 She was a little less vague in an October interview with Entertainment Tonight.
 When asked whether she is currently engaged, Clare just said that she is “very happy” — which seems to bode well, since she’s hinted twice on-screen that she hopes to make Dale her fiancé.
 “That feeling that I've never felt before... just standing in front of a man, connecting on that level, and it being electric between each other...
 I've never felt that instantly like that before,” she told Entertainment Tonight.
 “I had never felt it before, and I never even knew what to expect with those feelings.
 When you have not experienced it or felt it, you don't know if it exists, but when you feel it, you know exactly what that feeling is.”
 This doesn’t necessarily confirm anything, but it also doesn’t exactly sound like the way anyone would talk about their ex.

-Note: UPDATE: This story was originally published before the Nov.
-5 episode of The Bachelorette.